Cyborgscode/Personal-Voice-Assistent/README.md

 COMMANDS:

-You will find here the commands, PVA can undertand atm.
+You will find here the commands, PVA can understand atm.
 You will see, they are in german, but explained in english.
 Thats because, it has been developed in german.
 Now any language can be supported, but someone still needs to write those commands and responses in theire native language and post them.
 If you wannte help out, get the /etc/pva/conf.d/ files and move them from 0x-.. to 1x-... then translate them.
 It may be easier for you to do that at $HOME/.config/pva/conf.d/ , because you don't need to be root to do it.

 Any time you see a "|" it seperates AND-connected keywords: